tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 The bedieningsplan is the detailed safety and operational plan for switching.
 It specifies which switches must be opened in what sequence, how the load will be transferred to alternate feeders, and which sections will be de-energised for the duration of work.
 The plan is prepared in advance, reviewed and approved, and then executed step-by-step during the maintenance window.
-Stedin's Bedrijfsvoering application (the operations management system) holds the plan, and operators follow it precisely.
+The Bedrijfsvoering application (the operations management system) holds the plan, and operators follow it precisely.
 Each step is logged: when the switch was operated, who operated it, what the command was, and whether it succeeded.